1. Disciplinary Procedure – responsibilities of the Committee

 • Advising them of the date of the breach hearing.

-• Advising that they can also attend the sub-Committee meeting to state their response in addition to their written response.
+• Advising that they can also attend the sub-committee meeting to state their response in addition to their written response.

 • Advising them they may choose to bring a companion, if they wish, who will also be bound by confidentiality.